bhpratt/schematics/README.md

 # schematics
-Terraform and Schematics templates for IBM Cloud Kubernetes Service to be used
+Terraform and Schematics templates for IBM Cloud Kubernetes Service